OpeOnikute/simple-chat/README.md

 - Implement private messaging.
 Broadcasts should only go out to clients with a specific chat ID.
 - Add timestamps to the chat items.
 - Investigate the emoji features.

+## PS
+- Running from the base folder won't work, route serving the html assets uses relative paths to find them.
+So don't do `go run src/main.go`.